devhelmhq/mcp-recorder/README.md

 # 2. Inspect what was captured
 mcp-recorder inspect cassettes/demo_walkthrough.json

+# 3. Verify your server hasn't regressed — compare responses to the recording
+mcp-recorder verify --cassette cassettes/demo_walkthrough.json --target https://mcp.devhelm.io

-# 3. Replay as a mock server — test your client without the real server
+# 4. Replay as a mock server — test your client without the real server
+# (starts a local server on port 5555, point your MCP client at it)
 mcp-recorder replay --cassette cassettes/demo_walkthrough.json

-# 4. Verify your server hasn't regressed — compare responses to the recording
-mcp-recorder verify --cassette cassettes/demo_walkthrough.json --target https://mcp.devhelm.io

 # Works with stdio servers too — no HTTP wrapper needed
 mcp-recorder verify --cassette cassettes/golden.json \